Carbon-Twelve-C12/supernova/SuperNova Overview.md

 Supernova is a **production-ready** proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform delivers a combination of security, performance, and environmental consciousness through features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-**IMPORTANT: Production Status - Version 1.0.0-BETA**
+**IMPORTANT: Production Status - Version 1.0.0-RC1**

-🎉 **MAJOR MILESTONE ACHIEVED** 🎉
+🎉 **MILESTONE ACHIEVED - RELEASE CANDIDATE 1** 🎉

-The project has reached **production-ready status** with all major compilation issues resolved and **zero build errors**.
+The project has reached **production-ready status** with all major compilation issues resolved.
 The codebase now builds successfully, and all core components are fully operational.
-The system is ready for production deployment and public testnet launch.
+The system is ready for mainnet deployment and has advanced to Release Candidate status.

 ## Project Goals